 Students in attendance at SEBTS are expected to maintain high standards of academic integrity appropriate to a Christian lifestyle.
-Plagiarism (this includes the unapproved use of Artificial Intelligence) and cheating in any form will not be tolerated.
+Plagiarism and cheating in any form will not be tolerated.
 Integrity requires that the Christian student conduct him or herself according to the highest academic standards.